LondonTrustMedia/cs_training/_networking/binary.md

 Computers use binary because it meshes well with how they work deep down.
 Computers are based on electrical signals, and those signals can either be high (`1`), or low (`0`).
 Because of this, using a number system with only two values for each column makes sense.

+### Bits and Bytes

+Sometimes when using binary, you'll see the term "bits".
+Bit simply stands for binary digit, and it used as a shorthand when talking about computers in particular.
+Up until now, our counter has used three bits, and four/eight bits are typical sizes used a lot when working with computers.

+Collections of different numbers of bits can also have names.
+For instance, eight bits are called a byte, and four bits are called a nibble.
+As an example:

+    bit    =  0
+    nibble =  0000
+    byte   =  0000 0000

+When working with binary, bytes are sometimes written as groups of four bits.
+This just makes it easier to read, and easy to convert to other number systems (as you'll see later).

 ## Base 10 vs Base 2

 With base 10 (decimal), if we count all the way up, 3 digits lets us represent these values: